KhaledAhmad1/Sign-Language/README.md

 6. **Adjustments:**
    - Feel free to modify the code to experiment with different machine learning models, data collection techniques, or gesture recognition algorithms.

-### Requirements
-- Python 3.x
-- OpenCV
-- Mediapipe
-- Scikit-learn
-- Matplotlib (optional)

-### Credits
-This project utilizes the MediaPipe library developed by Google for hand tracking, as well as scikit-learn for machine learning tasks.

-### License
-This project is licensed under the [MIT License](LICENSE).